 Facts about Kate Middleton

-Kate Middleton married Britain’s Prince William on April 29, 2011 and is now known as the Duchess of Cambridge.
+Kate Middleton married Britain’s Prince William on April 29, 2011 and is now known as the Princess of Wales.

-The Duchess’s second child with Prince William, a daughter named Charlotte Elizabeth Diana, was born on 2 May 2015.
+The Duchess’s second child with Prince William, a daughter named Charlotte Elizabeth Diana, was born on May 2, 2015.
 Buckingham Palace announced in September of 2017 that the Duchess was pregnant with the couple’s third child.
-While the announcement did not name a due date, The Daily Telegraph speculated that the child would be born in March of 2018 at the earliest, and possibly later.
+That child, a son, was born on April 23, 2018.

 Upon the death of Queen Elizabeth II, Kate Middleton became the Duchess of Cornwall and Cambridge.
 The next day, King Charles III made William the Prince of Wales and Kate the Princess of Wales.
 The children became Prince George, Princess Charlotte and Prince Louis.